 Price: $$-$$$$

-Also for: There are now three MyConcept showrooms in Hong Kong.
+Also for: There are now three MyConcept showrooms for viewing furniture Hong Kong.
 The biggest one is in Sai Wan, while the other two are in Causeway Bay in Lee Garden 3 and TimeSquare.

 Address: Unit A & E,10/F, HK Industrial Building, 444 Des Voeux West, Hong Kong